This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 But we did.
 And it is one of the craziest things we have done as a family and was totally awesome.

-It’s a beautiful waterfall that falls right onto a stunning beach, and we worked as a team to climb to the top.
+It’s a beautiful waterfall that falls right onto a stunning beach and passes through lush rainforests, and we worked as a team to climb to the top.

 The guides do a great job of keeping everyone safe, and the rocks are actually quite grippy.
 Bring your booties or you can obtain the proper shoes on site – we wore our Keen sandals which did the job nicely!